munichpavel/munichpavel.github.io/_posts/2023-02-10-data-contracts.md

 * A production AI pipeline fails due to upstream changes in primary key logic
 * Weeks required to train a first ML model with provided datasets due to slow, multiple iterations with data provider (missing target column, unexpected column value relationships, changes in fields delivered, changes in file format, ...)

-Looking at the 2nd example of initial development work on an ML model for claims, we can break the status-quo process into the following steps:
+Looking at the 2nd example of initial development work on an ML model for insurance claims, we can break the status-quo process into the following steps:

 1. *Agreeing on data expectations*: request data deliveries containing specified fields in a combination of emails and WebEx meetings

 1. *Preparing the data deliveries*: the data producer (e.g. a business unit) performs custom queries from their source systems to produce one or more tables for the fields requested

-1. *Transferring data deliveries*: the data producer sends the requested tables (typiclly as csv or Excel files in a first delivery, then parquet files for follow-up deliveries) to the data consumer (AI Team)
+1. *Transferring data deliveries*: the data producer sends the requested tables (typically as csv or Excel files in a first delivery, then parquet files for follow-up deliveries) to the data consumer (AI Team)

 1. *Searching for data expectation failures*: Data consumer (AI team) explores data deliveries in Jupyter notebooks.
 Failures of data expectations are found by a combination of exploratory data analysis and running code on the (new) data delivery.